Story of Ted Weisgal and Leisure Learning Unlimited

 job search for this position.

-The conjecture was that Alex had burned out his previous assistant by letting him or her do all the work so they quit.
+The conjecture was that Nicholas had burned out his previous assistant by letting him or her do all the work so they quit.

 As I said, Ted was available because he had just been fired from his